 Natural Pesticides Work Because They Are Powerful!

-When using all-natural products, it is always smart to keep in mind that these products are not harmless.
+When using all-natural products, it is always smart to remember that they are not harmless.
 Be sure to proceed with caution even when using natural pest control methods.

 Natural pesticides, which are also harmful chemicals, may damage your plants, irritate your skin and have unanticipated effects if you are not careful.